 5) When interacting with others be mindful.
 You become the good company and a better judge of character.
 While researching this mindfulness practice I came upon this article where videos help you become more conscious of your inner self.
 Often in the race of life, you forget to breathe deeply.
 Health benefits of mindfulness are many most significant is its effect on stress hormones.

-Chronic stress is responsible for many your health problems and mindfulness can help you.
-But if you are reading this post you must have already realised that you are blessed to have this life.Living in the present and really appreciating every moment is mindful living.
+Chronic stress is responsible for many of your health problems and mindfulness can help you.
+But if you are reading this post you must have already realized that you are blessed to have this life.Living in the present and really appreciating every moment is mindful living.

 That’s a start to walking the mindful path.
 Are you Mindful?
 Have you ever participated in a mindfulness session?
 Write to me and tell me about your mindfulness efforts.
 Live well mindfully.